 However, I’ve always had a tendency to overbook myself and my to-do lists reflected more of an ambitious ideal of my day rather than a realistic goalset.

 Since I am on maternity leave, I am time-rich but poor in me-time.
 And I have very quickly learnt to maximise its use through realistic time management.
 In fact, I’d even go as far as saying that less time has made me more efficient.
 Rather than planning to clean the whole house in one go, I clean one room per day.
 Rather than hoping for a leisurely night for catching up on emails, I take the time for one long email to a friend.
 If I have a bigger task, I break it down into smaller chunks.
 I plan exactly for the little time I have available – and am satisfied when I have achieved my manageable to do list.
 Not more.
 Just that.

 A baby comes with a lot of “empty time” – going for walks with the pushchair, feeding time, maybe you sit with your lovely bundle while they slowly drop off to sleep.
 Coming from a busy busy job, I have learnt to absolutely love this time – and I maximise it to the brim.
 While I sometimes use our walks to catch up with friends, more often than not it is my thinking time.
 And it does me so much good.

 This empty time, while seemingly unproductive or even leisurely, has given me better ideas and solutions than I ever had just

 With babies, everything is on fast-forward: the changes are quick and come with a visual manifestation, like a human being progress-bar.
-However, the lessons learned go far beyond my maternity leave – they have taught me to slow down.
+However, the lessons learned in life go far beyond my maternity leave – they have taught me to slow down.
 And I will hold onto that.